kkevinm/iTunes-Discord-RP/README.md

 This will tap the itunes-discord-rp repository and then install the cask like normal.

-_Note: If you're using Brew 2.6.0+, you need to use `brew install --cask kkevinm/itunes-discord-rp/itunesdiscordrp` instead._
+_Note: If you're using Homebrew 2.6.0+, you need to use `brew install --cask kkevinm/itunes-discord-rp/itunesdiscordrp` instead._

 ## F.A.Q.
 1) * *Q*: The application runs fine, but my status won't update, what do I do?